iMoonLab/Hypergraph-DB/README.md

 ## :memo: License ##

-Hyper-DB is open-source and licensed under the [Apache License 2.0](LICENSE).
+Hypergraph-DB is open-source and licensed under the [Apache License 2.0](LICENSE).
 Feel free to use, modify, and distribute it as per the license terms.

 ---

 ## :email: Contact ##

-Hyper-DB is maintained by [iMoon-Lab](http://moon-lab.tech/), Tsinghua University.
+Hypergraph-DB is maintained by [iMoon-Lab](http://moon-lab.tech/), Tsinghua University.
 If you have any questions, please feel free to contact us via email: [Yifan Feng](mailto:evanfeng97@gmail.com).

 Made with :heart: by <a href="https://github.com/yifanfeng97" target="_blank">Yifan Feng</a>